Brain-Tumor-Segmentation-ENSET/front-end/README.md

-# ClientMl
+# ClientML

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.0.

-## Development server
+## Development Server

-Run `ng serve` for a dev server.
+Run `ng serve` for a development server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-## Code scaffolding
+## Code Scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.